Sourish-Mukherjee/DSLJsonParser/readme.md

 # Query Structure Documentation

 ## Overview
-This document describes the structure and functionality of the **DSL Query System**, which is used to filter and select data from a given dataset.
+This document describes the structure and functionality of the **DSL Query System**, which is used to filter and select data from a given set of logs.
 The query system is designed to be flexible, supporting various filtering conditions and selection modes.

 ## Query Format
 A DSL Query consists of an array of query objects, each containing:
-- `select`: Specifies the fields to retrieve. **(Required)**
+- `select`: Specifies the fields to retrieve. **(Required, must be an array)**
-- `filter`: Defines the conditions to apply to the dataset before selection. **(Optional)**
+- `filter`: Defines the conditions to apply to the entire array of logs before selection. **(Optional)**

 ### Example Query
 ```json